appijumbo/Git-Github-for-Newbies/README.md

 Now open your terminal and enter
 `$  git –-version`  (note the double hyphen i.e. -- )

-                    You should see a version number higher than 1.7.10, in this case 2.7.4

-                    Now to “GitKraken; a cracking way to see git”
+You should see a version number higher than 1.7.10, in this case 2.7.4; now go to “GitKraken; a cracking way to see git”

 see pic